37+ Fun and Engaging Physical Activities for Preschoolers

 • How to Play:

-• When signalled, the teacher will play music.
+• When signaled, the teacher will play music.

 • The children will dance freely and creatively to the rhythm of the music.